open-edge-insights/eii-core/DataAnalytics/sample_analytics_app/README.md

     # For running the app in secured Mode
     python3.6 sample_analytics.py --dev-mode False
     ```

+    > **NOTE**: Pre-requisite when dev mode is set to true, run the following command :
+    ```
+    cp -rf /opt/intel/iei/grpc_int_ssl_secrets /etc/ssl/
+    cp -rf ../../cert-tool/Certificates/ca /etc/ssl/
+    cp -rf ../../cert-tool/Certificates/streamsublib /etc/ssl/
+    ```

 ## Converting Bare-Metal APP to IEI framework based container :

     These steps help user to convert Bare Metal APP to a full fledged security based IEI container.
 These steps can be executed once the user has tested its algorithm thoroughly.

-5) Create a **Dockerfile** for the APP with all relevant packages and file additions based on the custom algo code.
+1. Create a **Dockerfile** for the APP with all relevant packages and file additions based on the custom algo code.
 The entrypoint can be same bare-metal command which is used in Step-4.

-6. Add a service entry in the [docker-compose.yml](../../docker_setup/docker-compose.yml) similar to ia_video_analytics container.
+2. Add a service entry in the [docker-compose.yml](../../docker_setup/docker-compose.yml) similar to ia_video_analytics container.
 The [docker_setup/README](../../docker_setup/README.md) explains it in detail how to add a new custom service.
 Note user must exclude any entry unrelated to custom algo he/she has written.

-7. Restart the IEI service or **"sudo make build run"** to make YML file's chnage to take effect.
+3. Restart the IEI service or **"sudo make build run"** to make YML file's chnage to take effect.